This article contains 9 habits and strategies that help in promoting innovation and creativity at the workplace.

 4. Promote Reading and Writing at the Workplace

-All hospitality organisations must have a small library and should have an idea box for handwritten notes.
+All organisations must have a small library (if not physical even a digital collection would server the purpose) and should have an idea box for handwritten notes.

-Reading and writing for the basis of a lot of hospitality skills that can help create amazing hoteliers brimming with creativity and innovation.
+Reading and writing for the basis of a lot of employee skills that can help create amazing team members who are brimming with creativity and innovation.

 We all exercise or at least pretend to do so but what about the work out session for neurons in the brain.